DeveloperTani/powerBI-projects/README.md

 # 📊 Power BI Projects

-This repository contains a collection of data visualization projects built using **Power BI**.
-Each project explores a specific dataset and presents insights through interactive dashboards, backed by light data processing where needed (e.g., Python scripts, Azure pipelines).
+This repository contains my data visualization projects built using **Power BI**.

-> 🎯 These are practical, insight-focused dashboards designed to demonstrate real-world skills in data modeling, visualization, and communication.
+>  These are practical, insight-focused dashboards designed to demonstrate real-world skills in data modeling, visualization, and communication.

 ---

-## 🚀 Projects
+##  Projects

-### 🔸 **Air Quality Dashboard**
+###  **Air Quality Dashboard**

 Visualizes air pollutant levels such as **PM2.5** and  **PM10** collected from environmental sensor networks over time.